 Pulsatile tinnitus, which usually relates to blood flow and the sounds follow a rhythm that often matches your heartbeat (try feeling your pulse while listening to the sounds).

 Supporting Someone With Tinnitus

 If your partner, friend or relative has tinnitus, encourage them to get help.

-Seeing a GP is usually the first step.
+Seeing a general practitioner is usually the first step.
 Because you can’t hear their tinnitus, it’s sometimes hard to remember that they need support.
-Each person’s experience is different so the best thing you can do is talk about it — ask them what you can do to help.
+Each person’s experience is different, so the best thing you can do is talk about it — ask them what you can do to help.

-You can also encourage them to attend other appointments and to persist in trying different treatments until they find something that works for them.
-And try to be patient on those days when they’re battling frustration, exhaustion or depression relating to tinnitus.
+You can also encourage them to attend other appointments and persist in trying different treatments until they find something that works for them.
+And try to be patient on those days when they’re battling frustration, exhaustion or distress relating to tinnitus.

 If you’re in a close relationship with someone who has tinnitus, ensure you have your own sources of support.
 It’s not easy looking after someone with a chronic condition, and you’ll need to recharge your batteries from time to time.
 It’ll help you love them better in the long run.